tylertitsworth/5th-age-srd/Classes/Fighter.md

 ### Tombstone

+Flexible melee Attack

-Flexible melee attack; Once per battle
+Once per battle

 _Special:_ You must be making an unarmed attack.